0x5457/go-wasm-http-client-gzip-issue-reproduce/README.md

 # ContentLength: 36
 # body: [104 101 108 108 111 44 32 119 111 114 108 100]

-# response body has been unzipped and header['Content Encoding'] has not been deleted
+# response body has been unzipped and header['Content-Encoding'] has not been deleted
 ```